Developer-Humayra/Developer-Humayra/README.md

 - 🤔 I hope to be a developer 🐧

-- 💬 Ask me about: HTML, CSS, JavaScript and ReactJs
+- 💬 Ask me about: HTML, CSS, JavaScript and ReactJs 😇

-- 📫 Please email via developerhumayra2020@gmail.com to reach me.
+- 📫 Please email via developerhumayra2020@gmail.com to reach me 📧

-- 😄 Pronouns:She/Her
+- 😄 Pronouns:She/Her 🙋‍♀️

-- ⚡ Fun fact:I love to programming and travelling
+- ⚡ Fun fact:I love to programming and travelling 👩‍💻 🍂
 </br>
 </br>